St Kentigern's Academy

-Press coverage
+The school was built in 1973 and refurbished in 1995/6 and again in 2009.
+Major reconstruction began in 2023 after reports of RAAC in part of the schools roofing, with some 60% of the school demolished and being rebuilt for 2026.
+The repairs are valued at £35 million and are expected to be completed by August 2026.

+History

 In 2009, there was a formal opening of a £19,000,000 refurbishment and extension to the school; guests included the late Cardinal Keith O'Brien, as well as singer Susan Boyle, who is a former pupil.

 In 2012, a group of pupils made a video to highlight the high rate of poverty amongst children in the UK, and submitted it to competition for Unicef.
 As well as winning the competition, they were also awarded a Rotary Young Citizens Award.

 In 2017 a 16-year-old student was instructed by the Head Teacher, Mr Sharkey, to remove an LGBT Pride badge from his uniform on the basis that it "Promoted homosexuality".
-However, West Lothian Council later denied these claims stating "Pupils at St Kentigern’s are asked to remove all non-school related badges from their uniforms".
+However, West Lothian Council later denied these claims stating "Pupils at St Kentigern's are asked to remove all non-school related badges from their uniforms".

 In 2017 and 2019, Computing Science teacher, Toni Scullion, won a number of awards for her work in furthering women in Tech, including the 2019 Secondary Teacher of the Year award at the Scottish Women in Tech awards.